dwallach1/Stocker/README.md

 # Modules
-* __stocker.py__ : manages the overall process, telling webparser which links to parse and takes care of writing the data to disk, generating queries and handling user flags
+* __stocker.py__ : manages the overall process, telling webparser which links to parse and takes care of writing the data to disk, generating queries and handling user flags.
-* __webparser.py__ : does the dirty work of parsing articles and storing all of the information in a WebNode
+* __webparser.py__ : does the dirty work of parsing articles and storing all of the information in a WebNode.
 * __finsent.py__ : after using stocker and webparser to generate a csv file of data, finsent can be used to create and a train a sentiment analysis classifier.